Chillies are good for us

-Besides being an absolutely awesome spice, Chillies are also good for us.
-They are loaded with vitamins and other compounds essential to our good health and well being.
+Besides being an awesome spice, Chillies are also good for us, with great health benefits.
+They are loaded with vitamins and other compounds essential to our good health and well-being.

 One of the key elements of the Chilli that gives it its health-giving properties is a substance called capsaicin.
-This is the stuff that creates the burn that we experience when eating them, but it also provides a multitude of benefits for our well being.
+This is what creates the burning sensation we experience when eating Chillies, but it also provides a multitude of benefits for our well-being.

-Capsaicin has been documented to have definite health benefits in the following areas:
+Capsaicin in Chillies has been documented to have definite health benefits in the following areas:

-1) Weight loss.
-Increases metabolic activity (the rate of which the body processes food), which helps to burn off fat and calories.
+Increases metabolic activity (the rate at which the body processes food), which helps burn off fat and calories.
 Many slimming aids contain capsaicin.

 It slows down the action of a substance that transmits pain to the brain.
-Studies have shown capsicum to be effective in the treatment of headaches.
+Studies have shown capsicum is effective in the treatment of headaches.
 It is also recognised as a treatment for osteoarthritis pain.

-4) Prevention of Congestion.
-It is anti-bacterial but also stimulates the production of substances that will clear a blocked nose.
+Capsaicin is not only anti-bacterial, but also stimulates the production of substances that will clear a blocked nose.

-The above are but a handful of the Chillies’ health benefits.
-It has also been shown to have promising use in the treatment of cancer, looking after your heart and soothing the symptoms of some stomach diseases.
+The above are only a handful of the Chillies’ health benefits.
+It has also been shown to have promising use in cancer treatment, looking after your heart and soothing the symptoms of some stomach diseases.

-In addition to capsaicin, Chillies are also full of antioxidants, including vitamin c and carotenoids.
-It is believed that these help regulate insulin production as less insulin is needed to control blood sugar when Chillies have been eaten
+In addition to capsaicin, Chillies are also full of antioxidants, including vitamin C and carotenoids.
+It is believed that eating Chillies helps regulate insulin production as less insulin is needed to control blood sugar.